AashuSapkota/dog-breed-classification/README.md

-Here is a clean, well-structured **README.md** based on your proposal — formatted for GitHub, concise but complete:

----

 # Hierarchical Deep Learning Framework for Multi-Granularity Dog Breed Classification

 This project implements a **hierarchical dog-breed classification system** that predicts both: